cbhl/cbhl.github.com/source/_posts/2013-06-20-please-dont-post-your-grad-photo-proofs-to-facebook.markdown

 The resulting conclusion?
 I think it's a big problem to take proofs from a photographer and put them on Facebook, and then turn around and expect them to pay for software.
-So we need to make sure we compensate photographers reasonably for the service they provide.
+We need to compensate photographers properly for the service they provide.
 They sat in that tiny room in the Davis Centre all day, despite the many people who decided to cancel the morning of their appointment.
 Plus, they had all those lights, the camera, the sash, the gown, and that strange backdrop machine all ready to go so you could be in and out in ten minutes.

 The photographers I know wouldn't want you to display proofs publicly.
 They optimize the process for creating proofs so that they can have a fast